-FLAUTAS WITH CHICKEN
+FLAUTAS WITH CANNED CHICKEN

 I always love having several super simple recipes for busy nights.
 These meals are not completely homemade but rather they use easy ingredients that are pantry staples.